hashicorp/vault-benchmark/examples/secret-consul.md

 ## Test Parameters

+- `version` `string: "1.14.0"`: Specifies the version of Consul.
+This is used to determine the correct API calls to make.

 ### Consul Config

-- `address` _(string: <required>)_: Specifies the address of the Consul instance, provided as "host:port" like "127.0.0.1:8500"
+- `address` `string: <required>`: Specifies the address of the Consul instance, provided as "host:port" like "127.0.0.1:8500"
-- `token` _(string: <required>)_: Specifies the token to use for the Consul instance.
+- `token` `string: <required>`: Specifies the token to use for the Consul instance.
 This can either be provided as a string or as the environment variable `$CONSUL_TOKEN`.
-- `version` _(string: "1.14.0")_: Specifies the version of Consul.
-This is used to determine the correct API calls to make.
-- `scheme` _(string: "http")_: Specifies the URL scheme to use.
+- `scheme` `string: "http"`: Specifies the URL scheme to use.

 ### Role Config

-- `name` _(string: "benchmark-role")_: Specifies the name of an existing role against which to create this Consul credential.
+- `name` `string: "benchmark-role"`: Specifies the name of an existing role against which to create this Consul credential.
 This is part of the request URL.
-- `token_type` _(string: "client")_: Specifies the type of token to create when using this role.
+- `token_type` `string: "client"`: Specifies the type of token to create when using this role.
 Valid values are "client" or "management".
 If a "management" token, the policy parameter is not required.
 Defaults to "client".
-- `local` _(bool: false)_: Indicates that the token should not be replicated globally and instead be local to the current datacenter.
+- `local` `bool: false`: Indicates that the token should not be replicated globally and instead be local to the current datacenter.
 Only available in Consul 1.4 and greater.

 ## Example Configuration